UnnamedOrange/nmd-lite/cmake-experiment/README.md

 # cmake-experiment

-Other config you need to append.
+Other config you need to append (They should be global).

 ```json
     "cmake.configureEnvironment":